pavel-kirienko/o1heap/README.md

 where no assumptions are made about the application and the codebase is kept simple to facilitate its integration into verified and validated safety-critical software.

-The library implements a modified Half-Fit -- a constant-complexity (de-)allocation algorithm originally proposed by Ogasawara.
+The library implements a modified Half-Fit algorithm -- a constant-complexity strategy originally proposed by Ogasawara.
 In this implementation, memory is allocated in fragments whose size is rounded up to the next integer power of two.
 The worst-case memory consumption (WCMC) *H* of this allocation strategy has been shown to be:

 H(M,n) = 2 M (1 + ⌈log<sub>2</sub> n⌉)

-Where *M* is the peak total memory requirement of the application (i.e., sum of sizes of all allocated blocks when the heap memory utilization is at its peak) and *n* is the maximum contiguous allocation that can be requested by the application.
+Where *M* is the peak total memory requirement of the application (i.e., sum of sizes of all allocated fragments when the heap memory utilization is at its peak) and *n* is the maximum contiguous fragment that can be requested by the application.

 Note that the provided equation is a generalized case that does not explicitly take into account a possible per-fragment metadata allocation overhead.